Ghee vs Butter: Which One Is Better?

 The paleo diet, which aims to support digestive health, recommends avoiding dairy products because many people are sensitive to lactose — the milk sugar found in dairy — and casein, the main protein in milk.

 With the absence of milk solids, the casein and lactose content in ghee and other types of clarified butter is often not high enough to cause digestive problems.
 In fact, many sources say it’s actually well tolerated by people with mild dairy sensitivities (not to be confused with full-blown dairy allergies).

 While the dairy and paleo debate is rather subjective, most health experts agree that if you don’t have a true dairy allergy, small amounts of ghee and grass-fed butter are beneficial on the paleo diet.

 In a nutshell, here’s how ghee vs butter compare in terms of digestibility, nutritional value, flavor, and cooking safety.

 How to Add Ghee to Your Diet (Other Than as a Cooking Oil)

 There are so many ways to add ghee to your diet (other than cooking with it).
 You can use it for baking, drizzling on top of steamed veggies, or as a popcorn topping.
 You can even stir it into a warm mug of bone broth.

-One of our favourite ways to eat ghee is actually to drink it by adding it to coffee.
-When we’re not drinking bone broth, this is our other favourite pick-me-up to sip on during the day.
-Best of all, this ghee coffee recipe contains collagen, another gut-healing ingredient.
+One of our favorite ways to eat ghee is actually to drink it by adding it to coffee.
+When we’re not drinking bone broth, this is our other favorite pick-me-up to sip on during the day.
+Best of all, this ghee coffee recipe contains collagen, another gut-supporting ingredient.
 (Not to mention, it tastes like heaven!)